RoelofSetsFire/data-processing-1/30 Homework/20 HTML/10 Homework.md

 # HTML and CSS

 In this homework, you will begin working with HTML/CSS.
-As always, if you need help, the first place you should check is Piazza because someone else may have already posted about the same problems or questions as you!

-Note: This homework comes with supplementary files which you can download [here](hw5files.zip).
+This homework comes with supplementary files which you can download [here](hw5files.zip).

 ## Introduction